olivernn/lunr-site/source/guides/getting_started.html.md

 $ npm install -g lunr
 ```

-Lunr is also available as a single file for use in browsers using script tags, it can be included from the unpkg CDN like this:
+Lunr is also available as a single file for use in browsers using script tags.
+It can be included from the unpkg CDN like this:

 ```html
   <script src="https://unpkg.com/lunr/lunr.min.js"></script>
 ```

-The following examples will use node for simplicity, but the same code will work in any JavaScript environment.
+The following examples will use node.js for simplicity; the same code will work in any JavaScript environment.

 ## Creating an Index

-We will create a simple index of some documents and then perform some searches on those documents.
+We will create a simple index on a collection of documents and then perform searches on those documents.

-First, we need some documents.
-A document is a JavaScript object, it should have an id field that Lunr will use to tell us which documents matched a search, as well as some fields that we want to search on.
+First, we need a collection of documents.
+A document is a JavaScript object.
+It should have an identifier field that Lunr will use to tell us which documents in the collection matched a search, as well as any other fields that we want to search on.

 ```javascript
 var documents = [{